primer/view_components/docs/content/components/flash.md

 title: Primer::FlashComponent
 ---

-The Flash component informs users of successful or pending actions.
+Use the Flash component to inform users of successful or pending actions.

 ## Examples